SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 routes, and new jobs.
 Pirates: Unwilling or unable to make it legitimately, pirates prefer to acquire their goods from other ships.
-They might prey on the edges of populated regions, or they could set up “road blocks” that cause an interstellar drive to drop its ship into normal space.
+They might prey on the edges of populated regions, or they could set up "road blocks" that cause an interstellar drive to drop its ship into normal space.
 Privateers are pirates legalized by one or more government to attack certain ships.
 Slavers: Similar to pirates, slavers look for sentient beings to steal